AyusmanNanda/college-management-system/README.md

   <a href="#team">Team</a>
 </p>

-> This started as a 6th-semester B.Tech project built for Government College of Engineering, Keonjhar.
-It's since grown past the original coursework scope and is now maintained as an ongoing side project.
+> Built as a 6th-semester B.Tech project for Government College of Engineering, Keonjhar.
+It's finished and not under active development, though we've made a few infrastructure updates since (e.g. migrating the database to PostgreSQL) to keep it running.

 ---

 ## Overview

-Most colleges I've seen still run attendance and marks through paper registers and spreadsheets passed around over email.
+Most colleges we've seen still run attendance and marks through paper registers and spreadsheets passed around over email.
 Axiom tries to replace that with a single system that Admins, Faculty, and Students all log into, each seeing only what's relevant to their role.

 It supports three roles today (Admin, Faculty, and Student), with role-based access enforced on every API route, not just hidden in the UI.
 On top of the core attendance/marks/course-management flow, it also generates cryptographically verifiable marksheets: each one carries a SHA-256 hash of the underlying data and a QR code that links to a public verification page, so a printed marksheet can be checked for tampering.